-Original Issue Discount amounts that are greater than \$10 will be reported on this form.
-If the asset was purchased with acquisition premium, no amount will be reported in Box 6, rather the net amount will be reported in Box 1 or Box 8 if the asset is a U.S. Treasury.
+Original Issue Discount amounts of at least \$10 will be reported on this form.
+If the asset was purchased with acquisition premium, no amount will be reported in Box 6, rather the net amount will be reported in Box 1 or Box 8 if the asset is a U.S. Treasury security.